The-Ronin-Project/interop-proxy-server/README.md

 Due to the way the arguments work, note that we do need to tell this command to use our "it" profile that is usually auto-defaulted by bootRun.

+The proxy server implements authentication via Seki, so you will need to provide one of the tenants that exist in the Seki database, along with an appropriate user session Bearer token.
+Check the `src/it/resources/tenants.yaml` file for the current list.

 ### Running locally via Docker

 The proxy server can also be run via docker-compose by building the [container image](#generating-container) from jib in